NowcomCorporation/imaginary/docker/README.md

     docker swarm init --autolock

-it will return a command to run on wroker nodes similar to this:
+it will return a command to run on worker nodes similar to this:

     Swarm initialized: current node (v2l9dzx4qimn4mf06pw3pzo2f) is now a manager.